sibutrip/WorstContactsAppEver/README.md

 > [!NOTE]
 > Acceptance Criteria
-> * ContactCardView animation is less intense when Reduce Motion is enabled.
+> * Profile picture in ContactCardView scales to user's preferred text size.

 > [!TIP]
 > Declare a property in your ContentView with the ScaledMetric property wrapper: